 |

-x4 | Everything in 8×8 x2, plus the following:
+x4 | Everything in 8×8 x2, plus:

 |

-x6 | Everything in x4, plus the following:
+x6 | Everything in 8×8 x4, plus:

 |

-x7 | Everything in 8×8 x6, plus the following:
+x7 | Everything in 8×8 x6, plus:

 |

-x8 | Everything in 8×8 x7, plus the following:
+x8 | Everything in 8×8 x7, plus:

 |

 Businesses can add several features to boost their phone system’s functionality.
-Unified communications users can choose media cold storage for long-term archival purposes, and quality management and speech analytics are available to all licensed users.
+For example, unified communications users can choose media cold storage for long-term archival purposes, and quality management and speech analytics can be added for non-x8 users.
+We especially like 8×8 Secure Pay, a payment processing tool that lets your customers add their payment information through a secure interface.

-Otto, the system’s AI-powered assistant, helps with training and onboarding.
+Otto, 8×8’s AI-powered assistant, helps with training and onboarding.
 It works in the 8×8 admin portal, knowledge base and 8×8 support portal (My 8×8).
 8×8 also provides free online training and paid courses through 8×8 University, similar to what RingEX offers.
 However, we preferred Vonage’s free live training sessions and found Nextiva’s support center easier to navigate.

-We found that 8×8 often routes callers to the virtual chatbot during peak hours.
+We found 8×8 often routes callers to the virtual chatbot during peak hours.
 Indeed, when comparing Nextiva to 8×8, we felt Nextiva’s agents were more responsive and better equipped to answer our questions.
 However, we love the recent updates to 8×8’s knowledge base.
 The addition of screenshots helped us navigate system configuration and basic troubleshooting without having to contact the support center.

 We recommend 8×8 for …